Timeless Spa and Salt Cave is one of several popular salt caves in Chicago. (Photo: Courtesy Timeless Spa and Salt Cave)

 Galos Caves in Portage Park plants you in a man-made salt cave, under an umbrella of stalactites.
 Recline on a lounge chair and breathe the saline air while getting an earful of New Age music.

 The salt is 100% natural from the Black Sea, from the pebbly walls to the crunchy floor.
 Unlike other salt caves which have a shorts-and-tee policy, guests wear their street clothes inside.

 There are three rooms, which tend to fill up, in part due to an article that TIME magazine wrote about Galos.
 Sessions are 45 minutes long.
 Kids are welcome, too, and even get own sandbox-like cavern with shovels, Frisbees and rakes.

 Try Fire and Ice, and Everything Nice

-King Spa & Sauna is more than just a salt cave; it’s an entire blissful world unto itself thanks to eight micro-climates, each with a different healing property.
+King Spa & Sauna is more than just a salt cave in Chicago; it’s an entire blissful world unto itself thanks to eight micro-climates, each with a different healing property.

 The salt cave, while able to fit just eight people, is one of its most popular.
 It’s a curiously igloo-shaped cave with an interior crafted from 350-year-old salt rocks.
 Bounce from there to the Bul Ga Ma, a chamber containing amethyst crystals and infrared ray-projecting stones called elvan; and the Ice Room, chilled to just above freezing to stimulate blood flow.